Amid Pandemic, Dancers To Perform In Spring Complex

 “I just feel like it’s important to say that the students have been so game‒they have adapted so well to the strangeness of everything.
 [This year has] just been a good lesson in adaptation all the way around,” Rolnick said.
 “In theatre and dance, what we teach is so challenging online.
 And I think we’ve done good work.
 We’ve been pushed, but I think we’ve been successful.
 The logistics have been challenging, but everyone’s attitude has been fantastic.”

-1. Shanan Tolzin says:
+1. Shanan Tolzin Avatar

 Can’t wait to see it!